Surex can help you save on business insurance in British Columbia

 There is only one policy you are legally required to have when you run a small business and have employees.
 It is employers liability insurance or EL.
 If one of your employees is injured, or suffers an illness, while on the job, this coverage will protect your business.

 - Type of industry/business - The amount of risk associated with insuring your business is the largest contributor to determining what your commercial insurance rate will be.
 Different industries will have different types of risk associated with them.
-An electrician, a home-based selling business and a psychologist would all have much different types of risks for their business to be protected from/for.
+An electrician, a home-based selling business and a psychologist would all have many different types of risks for their business to be protected from/for.

 - Desired coverages - Just as no small business is the same as another, so too are the required coverages to properly insure your business.
 Typically, most small businesses will require a degree of general liability coverage.
 More ‘’professional’’ type jobs, such as an accountant or financial advisor will require errors & omissions (E&O) coverage.

-The coverage option you’ll wish to include in your business insurance policy will vary, depending on the type of business you’re looking to insure.
+The coverage option you’ll wish to include in your business insurance policy in British Columbiawill vary, depending on the type of business you’re looking to insure.
 This is why it’s in your best interest to ensure your Surex Personal Assistant fully understands your business and the potential risks associated with it.
 Your Personal Assistant will want to find the exact coverages you need to insure your business.
 This ensures you’re not paying for coverages you don’t need.